Vancouver (Burrard Inlet) Port of Call

 Salt-cured fish or venison

 Head to the trendy and fashionable Yaletown for all the best boutiques in Vancouver and some exciting shopping opportunities, while Chinatown's weekend night market is worth a visit for all avid shoppers and bargain-hunters.
-Those looking to shop for their children should head to the Kids Market in Granville Island where over 25 shops featuring toys and costumes can be found.
+Those looking to shop for their children should head to the Kids Market on Granville Island, where more than 25 shops featuring toys and costumes can be found.

 VQA Ice wine